jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 The other major point of contention is with all the change systemd makes to the init process, many other pieces of software need to change as well.
 Linux has always been about the freedom to choose your software, but systemd has made fundamental choices forcing fundamental changes to the structure of how software interacts with the Linux kernel.
 For example, the GNOME desktop developers have chosen to integrate their software with systemd directly.
 This means that you have no choice but to use systemd instead of SysVInit. if you want to use the GNOME desktop.
 You are basically locked into using GNOME as a Desktop environment in this case, which some would argue is progress and some would argue as captivity.
 Note that BSD still uses SysVInit; systemd is a pure Linux-ism and not compatible with BSD.

-According to BSD developer Benno Rice at the BSDcan 2018 presentaiton on systemd, systemd gives Linux, a systems management layer that had always been missing, not unlike what exists in Windows today.
-You need to give Lennart credit as well as by now all major Linux distros have adopted systemd as its init system.
-Lennart convinced his management at RedHat to take a chance on his technology, and now most of the industry followed suit 6 years after he first released systemd.
+According to BSD developer Benno Rice at BSDcan 2018, systemd gives Linux, a system management layer that had always been missing, not unlike what exists in Windows today.
+You need to give Lennart credit for convincing all major Linux distros to adopt systemd as their init system.
+Lennart convinced his management at RedHat to take a chance on his technology, and now most of the industry followed suit 6+ years after he first released systemd.
 That is not an easy accomplishment if you think about it.

-This leads to an interesting point because by 2016, all major Linux distros had adopted systemd.
 The first company to adopt systemd was RedHat.
 Debian was the last hold out and they had a sprited debate, which led to a number of resignations and the community split over this issue.
-Debian developers left and went on to form a distro called [Devuan](http://www.devuan.org "devuan")--which is focusing on removing all systemd and udev dependencies from a Debian based linux distro.
+Some Debian developers left and went on to form a distro called [Devuan](http://www.devuan.org "devuan")--which is focused on removing all systemd and udev dependencies from a Debian based Linux distro.

 In it's defense, systemd has many nice and actually new and needed features for Linux.
 Lennart is updating pieces of Linux that haven't been touched in decades.
 He even wrote a [21 part defense](http://0pointer.de/blog/projects/systemd-for-admins-1.html "21") of systemd on his website.
 We will talk more on the technical aspects of systemd in the chapter 11.
 By using systemd, Linux distros make another fundamental choice, to break with Unix based sysetm compatability.
 Systemd is entirely Linux centric and draws a sharp dividing line between Linux and Unix/BSD based distros.

 ## 6th Phase of Linux Maturity, OpenSource isn't a business model

+As the story moves into early 2019, we begin to see Venture Funded backed companies who had relied on opensource software as their business model, now come into competition directly with large Cloud vendors.
+These cloud companies use these opensource products (legally and correctly) and because of the opensource licenses chosen, don't need to contribute any code or money back to the original product.
+In some cases the number of developers working on a forked version of a software for the major Cloud providors, vastly out number the original companies.

+What can these companies do?

+The major ones are:

+* MongoDB - link
+* Confluent - link
+* Redis - link
+* Elastic - link

+There solution was to add provisions to existing opensource licenses that forbid companies from offering a cloud hosted version of their software.
+This is allowable via licensing, but the downside is that it violates the main tenants of Opensource, and hence cannot be considered Opensource anymore.

 ## Chapter Conclusion and Summary